Superconducting Acoustogalvanic Effect in Twisted Transition Metal Dichalcogenides

 Two-dimensional van der Waals superconductors are attracting much attention owing to their rich phase diagrams including possible unconventional superconductivity.
 However, they suffer from a lack of reliable methods for identifying their nontrivial pairing symmetries and quantum geometry.
 In this study, we propose nonlinear responses driven by surface acoustic waves as a novel probe to access exotic Bogoliubov quasiparticles in such superconductors.
 Our approach is particularly suitable for addressing the superconducting gap structure as the gap energies in these systems typically lie within the frequency range of surface acoustic waves, and thus paves the way toward the experimental identification of exotic superconducting states especially in low-$T_c$ superconductors.

-\textit{Introduction}.--- The recent discovery of twisted multilayer van der Waals (vdW) superconductors with the honeycomb structure, exemplified by magic angle twisted bilayer graphene (MATBG)~\cite{Cao2018-pn} and twisted WSe$_2$ (tWSe$_2$)~\cite{Xia2025-fp,Guo2025-kt}, has opened avenues for realizing various exotic superconducting states that have long been sought after.
-Particularly in tWSe$_2$, chiral and nematic superconductivity---which spontaneously break time-reversal and rotational symmetries, respectively---are promising candidates for its observed superconducting state~\cite{Belanger2022-oa,Wu2023-oy,Schrade2024-cx,Guerci2024-zc}.
+\textit{Introduction}.--- The recent discovery of twisted multilayer van der Waals (vdW) superconductors with the honeycomb structure, exemplified by magic angle twisted bilayer graphene~\cite{Cao2018-pn} and twisted WSe$_2$ (tWSe$_2$)~\cite{Xia2025-fp,Guo2025-kt}, has opened avenues for realizing various exotic superconducting states that have long been sought after.
+Particularly in tWSe$_2$, chiral and nematic superconductivity---which spontaneously break time-reversal and rotational symmetries, respectively---are promising candidates for its observed superconducting state~\cite{Belanger2022-oa,Klebl2023-qr,Wu2023-oy,Schrade2024-cx,Guerci2024-zc}.
 Towards their experimental identification, it is essential to clarify the wave-function properties of Cooper pairs and Bogoliubov quasiparticles, namely their symmetry and quantum geometry.
 However, conventional probes such as optical responses and heat transport face difficulty in accessing these properties due to extremely low critical temperatures as well as the two-dimensional nature.
 Therefore, developing advanced measurement methods more suitable for atomically thin vdW superconductors is highly desired.

 Nonlinear responses have recently established their profound connections to the symmetry and quantum geometry inherent in normal-state Bloch electrons~\cite{Tokura2018-yp,Nagaosa2024-uk}.
-This concept has now been extended to superconducting states with particular emphasis on nonlinear optical responses~\cite{Wang2021-bq,Watanabe2022-pk,Watanabe2022-af,Tanaka2023-st,Tanaka2024-rt,Tanaka2025-dg,Oles2024-cj,Kaplan2025-mz}.
+This concept has now been extended to superconducting states with particular emphasis on nonlinear optical responses~\cite{Wang2021-bq,Watanabe2022-pk,Watanabe2022-af,Tanaka2023-st,Tanaka2024-rt,Tanaka2025-dg,Kaplan2025-mz,Matsyshyn2026-ol}.
 By activating the hidden quantum-geometric properties of Bogoliubov quasiparticles, nonlinear responses may provide a powerful tool for studying exotic superconducting states.
 However, the electromagnetic fields suffer from a fundamental limitation intrinsic to superconductors: the coupling between the vector potential and momentum enters with opposite signs in the particle and hole sectors.
-This fact sharply contrasts with the normal-state counterpart, and thus prevents nonlinear optical responses from directly capturing the quantum geometry of Bogoliubov quasiparticles in momentum space, which is most relevant in condensed matter physics.
+This fact sharply contrasts with the normal-state counterpart, and thus prevents nonlinear optical responses from directly capturing the quantum geometry of Bogoliubov quasiparticles in momentum space.